• About

 Dinner at Apex Temple Court

 On our first night in London, after walking many more steps than we had anticipated, and feeling completely exhausted from our overnight flight the night before, we decided to get some grub closer to the hotel.
 This is where we discovered not too many things were open nearby, so we opted to dine in at the Chambers restaurant at the hotel.
-We sat outside in the courtyard and it was actually a nice little spot to unwind, enjoy a glass of wine, and have a tasty dinner.

 I chose the Devon crab linguini with cherry tomatoes to accompany my glass of refreshing white wine, and oh my was it delicious!
 I will say, the portion of food you get is not very large, but it was satisfying enough.
 There was a decent amount of crab, and the dish was seasoned exceptionally well.